 Much future energy generation is likely to become more decentralised.
 Many buildings, or group of buildings, will likely generate much of their own power on-site by incorporating solar panels into the roof, walls, pavements and even windows , as well as having other renewable energy generation devices such as wind turbines and geothermal systems.

 Although for power requirements beyond that which can be captured locally for more energy intensive activities, there will be very large-scale renewable energy generation sites.
 For instance electricity to supply the entire United States or Europe could be met with photo-voltaic arrays measuring one hundred miles by one hundred miles .
-Although this area might sound large, in a major desert, this would be a tiny fraction of the total area - for instance in the Sahara this would be less than a third of 1%.
-Desertec is multi-national program looking to develop this kind of large-scale solar facility and infrastructure.

 We have these major sources of energy available to us, in no particular order and not including fossil fuels that we currently rely on for the majority of our energy today:

 Because the amount of energy falling on the Earth from the Sun is ridiculously abundant, it is likely that solar power will form the bulk of our energy in a post-scarcity society, and the other sources mentioned here will supplement it, and be used in places with little sunshine.
 We are expected to need 30 terawatts of power by 2030 — only 0.02% of the 174,000 terawatts of solar energy that falls on Earth.

 Unlike fossil fuel energy, solar technology is improving rapidly.
 As a result of improving technology and changing attitudes, world photovoltaic production is growing exponentially.
 And as production has been growing, price has been falling, with about a 20% decrease in price-per-watt for every doubling in production.